 - Please attempt to join the chat in a quiet location.
-If you are unable to use video during your chat, the Google Meet link can be used with voice only.
+If you are unable to use video during your chat, the Zoom link can be used with voice only.

-We also offer virtual walk-in advising options, at certain days and times, for computer science students with quick questions.
+Staff advisors will offer virtual walk-in advising from 9:00-10:30 AM and 1:00-2:30 PM every Wednesday for computer science students with quick questions.
 You may wish to discuss short-term course planning, program advising, grading options, or career planning, etc.

-Any detailed conversation you anticipate will require more than 5 minutes (i.e. declarations or long-term course planning) should be directed to an individual advising appointment through our online scheduler above instead.
+Any detailed conversation you anticipate will require more than 10 minutes should be directed to an individual advising appointment through our online scheduler above instead.
 We encourage you to reflect on the nature of your question and use your best judgement to determine which appointment resources would be the best fit for you so we can accommodate all students appropriately.

 - To request permission into EECS 280 without the enforced prerequisite, click here